borisyurkevich/borisy.net/_posts/2020-06-22-ios-apps-outside-the-app-store.md

 date: 2020-06-22T12:40:54+0100
 ---

 Yesterday Brent Simmons wrote [The App Store Doesn’t Make Apps Safe](https://inessential.com/2020/06/21/the_app_store_doesnt_make_apps_safe).
 Brent is very well-known and talented Mac and iOS developer, author of excellent RSS reader [NetNewsWire](https://ranchero.com/netnewswire/).
 I agree with his argument, Apple could allow iOS users to download apps from the web without compromising security.
-However, security is not the only one concern.
+However, security is not the only concern here.

 Update management is the biggest concern for me.
 I love how the App Store manages updates in a single place.
 Apps generally do not nag you to update, you can see all release notes and update quickly.
 You can manage auto-updating with a single switch.
 There's other pro-App Store arguments like, [App Thinning](https://developer.apple.com/documentation/xcode/reducing_your_app_s_size/doing_advanced_optimization_to_further_reduce_your_app_s_size), license management, Restoring Purchased Products, Family Sharing[^1], App Store reviews, and [lack of third-party payments](https://cocoaswitch.com/2020/06/20/hey-app-controversy/).